RednibCoding/basm/README.md

 - [x] use these for testing. run: `test.bat` or `test.sh` to run the entire examples folder

-- [ ] improve error reporting, provide line and column where the error occured-
+- [ ] improve error reporting, provide line and column where the error occured
 - [ ] implement error recovery so the compilation process does not stop at the first error